ivynya/FlexCore/README.md

 # FlexibleCSS
- Flexible is a hyperlight IE10+ CSS/SASS flex framework focused on extensibility.
+ FlexibleCSS is a hyperlight IE10+ CSS/SASS flex framework built to be built on.